hero-professional-practice-presentation.jpg

 First Things First

 The presentation is the moment of truth.
-The moment when the designer must bring all his communication skills to the fore and convince his audience that what he’s showing them is the right response to the brief.
-Many designers find presenting to clients nerve-wracking, which is understandable given that client decisions can at times mean the difference between shopping for food that week or going back to Mum’s for dinner.
+The moment when the designer must bring all their communication skills to the fore and convince their audience that what they’re showing them is the right response to the brief.

-Being nervous isn’t perceived by others as being half as bad as you’d think, and it’s good to keep in mind that nobody expects designers to possess statesman-level oratory skills.
-The main thing when giving presentations is to be yourself.
 If you’re a smooth sort of person that’s wonderful, but being rough-edged or a little awkward is equally fine, if that’s part of your personality.
-Just don’t try to be smooth if you’re not as you’ll more likely than not tie yourself up in knots with the effort of it all.
+Don’t try to be smooth if you’re not — you’ll more likely than not tie yourself up in knots with the effort of it all.
 Be yourself, and be passionate and confident about what you’re presenting.

 No one expects designers to be accomplished orators of Steve Jobs-level prowess.